ibm-cloud-docs/cloud-object-storage/order-storage.md

 IBM Public Cloud:

-* **Lite plan** instances are free to use, but are somewhat limited in capacity (< 25GB) and features.
-It is typically used for experimentation and proof-of-concept work, and will need to be converted to a Standard plan instance to access complete functionality.
 * **Standard plan** instances are the most common and are recommended for most workloads.
 * **One Rate plan** instances should be used for [workloads that involve large volumes of outbound bandwidth](/docs/cloud-object-storage?topic=cloud-object-storage-onerate) (data transferred on public networks outside of IBM Cloud) relative to the amount of total storage capacity.